datacrunch-research/benchmarks/docs/README.md

 ### **docs**

-Tritonbench is a repo for profiling and testing a variety of custom kernels for general operations in LLMs.
+Tritonbench is a collection of PyTorch custom operators with example inputs to measure their performance.

 - Custom kernels
     - (CUDA, HIP) [kernels](https://github.com/triton-lang/kernels)